 Exploring Whitetail Deer Guide

 Designed by member Mike Wock, this is a great learning and teaching tool about Whitetail Deer.
 Read about Biology, Habitat, Habits, Growth and more!
-Contact Josh.
+Contact Dean.

 Committed to Educating those interested in getting out into the woods, MDHA Chapters and Volunteers have Mentored Hunting opportunities for many that don’t have someone to hunt with, or somewhere to hunt!
 Contact your local Chapter to inquire about these opportunities!